yash-a11y/student-depression-data-analyytics/README.md

 # student-depression-data-analyytics
-This my first project of data analytics, step into data analytics.
+This is my first project of data analytics, step into data analytics.